jp-wright/nfl_betting_market_analysis/README.md

 ## Results
 As mentioned in [Wise Bets](#wise-bets) above, the goal of predicting the spread and the over/under was be able to label games that had improperly set lines which could make them appealing bets.
 This means we really wanted to regress against these targets in order to ultimately classify them.
 Paired with the three classification targets, this results in the final goal for all models in this project being able to classify whether or not a game is one we should bet on.
 A quick glance at __Tables 3__ and __4__ show a fairly pedestrian success rate at correctly predicting two of the three classification targets and a modest but not insignificant error on the regression targets.

-Partially frustrated, partially disappointed, I decided to check if there was an underlying relationship or structure to this data which could show it was actually able to be classified better.
+### Class Inspection
+#### Principal Component Analysis
+One tactic when struggling to find viable class separation is to analyze your data with dimensional reduction.
 A popular method of this type of dimensionality reduction is Principal Component Analysis (PCA), which uses some higher-level mathematics to reduce the input data to core, or principal, components based on the amount of observed variance along a given rotational axis of the data.
 The result is _not_ simply a set of input features, but rather the 'fundamental' relationships -- components -- between the features and the variance in the data.
 If there exists a way to mathematically represent the data in a way that makes it separable in N-dimensions, PCA can tell us.
 We can select for the number of components we want returned, which makes PCA ready-made for 2D and 3D visualizations.

 The results of using PCA to analyze the initial target and driving force of this project, the spread, were not encouraging.
 Using the model's predictions for the spread to label games as potential "wise bets" or not, PCA showed a inseparable blob in two dimensions.
 ![PCA 2D Spread](images/2d3pwisebetPCA.png "2D PCA results for the spread")